KanzGiwa/GasPriceTracker/docs/ABTEST.md

 Savings potential (showing farther stations if the price difference is significant).

 Users receive a “Smart Radius Suggestion” to help them decide.

+A/B Test Name:
+Gas Station Panel Background Color Experiment

+User Story Number:
+The "Gas Station Panel Background Color Experiment" A/B test will be a task under US2 (Gas Station Results Enhancement).

+Metrics:
+This experiment will leverage key HEART metrics to evaluate how different panel background colors affect user interaction and decision-making when viewing gas station results.
+The primary metrics include:

+Engagement: Measuring the time users spend reviewing and interacting with the gas station panels.
+This will help determine whether certain colors capture attention better.

+Retention: Tracking the percentage of users who proceed to engage with a gas station (e.g., clicking for more details or navigation) after viewing the results.

+Task Success: Evaluating the ease and efficiency with which users identify and select a gas station, including any reduction in drop-off or search abandonment rates.

+Hypothesis:
+The current design of the gas station results panels may not be optimal, potentially causing users to overlook important information or feel visually fatigued.
+Our data suggests that users may be experiencing slower decision-making or even disengagement due to the present panel background color.

+We hypothesize that:

+A more visually appealing background color can enhance user engagement by making the panels easier to read and interact with.

+Optimized background colors may reduce cognitive load, leading to quicker, more confident decision-making when choosing a gas station.

+Conversely, a background that is too bright, dull, or contrasting poorly with other design elements could negatively impact usability, causing frustration and increased drop-off rates.

+By testing different color variations, we aim to determine which background option improves overall user experience, leading to higher engagement and better task success rates.

+Experiment:
+This experiment will use Firebase A/B Testing in conjunction with Firebase Remote Config to dynamically assign different background colors to the gas station results panels.
+A subset of users accessing the gas station search feature will experience one of the test variations without impacting the entire user base.
+We will implement event tracking using Firebase Analytics to monitor:

+How long users spend interacting with the panels,

+Click-through rates on specific gas station results,

+The overall success in navigating from search results to the selected gas station.

+Variations:
+Control (A): The current panel background color remains unchanged.

+Variation 2 (B): A new background color is applied—this could be a softer, more neutral tone intended to reduce visual strain.

+Variation 3 (C): A more contrasting or vibrant background color is tested to determine if increased visual differentiation improves user focus and panel readability.

+The outcome of this experiment will inform design decisions aimed at enhancing the presentation of gas station results, ultimately improving user engagement, retention, and the overall ease of completing their gas station search.